About Texas Unclaimed Property

 Getting Back Your Green

-One in four Texans has money and items from old bank accounts, royalty and payroll checks, insurance policies, safe-deposit boxes and other sources.
+Texas has more than 25 million properties from old bank accounts, royalty and payroll checks, insurance policies, safe-deposit boxes and other sources waiting to be reunited with their owners.

 Banks and companies make every effort to unite these assets with their owners, but if they cannot after a one to five year period, state law requires the assets to be turned over to the Comptroller’s office.
 Then, the Comptroller’s Unclaimed Property Division works diligently to give Texas citizens back what is rightfully theirs.

-As of fiscal 2014, the Comptroller’s office returned more than $1 billion to its owners.
+Since the program began in 1962, the Comptroller’s office has returned more than $1 billion to its owners.
 We want that figure to continue to rise, and we're working harder than ever to reunite Texans with their unclaimed property.

 The average claim paid out to individuals is about $1,000.
-Many claims are much higher, although no one has come close to a Dallas resident who claimed and received nearly $4.3 million in 1996.
+Many claims are much higher, although no one has come close to a claim worth more than $12.5 million from abandoned stock returned in 2015.

 How to Find Money